The parking lot where Tiffany Bresciani was murdered

 Aftermath

 At around 3 a.m. on June 28th, 1993, he loaded his victim's remains into the back of his truck and drove eastward towards Republic Airport in Farmingdale.
-However, as he was driving along, a state police patrol car noticed that he was missing a rear license plate.
+However, as he was driving along, a state police patrol car noticed that his truck was missing a rear license plate.

-Although the officers turned on their flashers and ordered him to pull over, "Joel the Ripper" decided to speed up and keep going.
+Although the officers turned on their flashers and ordered him to pull over, "Joel the Ripper" sped up and kept going.

 This led to a 20-mile-long car chase, which eventually culminated in Rifkin's arrest and the discovery of Bresciani's body.